sanchezcarlosjr/networking/distributed_computing/e1_parallel_tasks_with_ray_python/README.md

    ray start --address='ADDRESS:PORT'
 ```

-4. Run the code on the head node.
+4. Run the code only on the head node.
 It's going to coordinate the workers.
 You should consult your on-promise cluster on Ray Dashboard. https://docs.ray.io/en/latest/ray-core/ray-dashboard.html#ray-dashboard
 ```bash
    python parallel_tasks.py
 ```